canonical/k8s-snap/docs/src/_parts/cis/etcd.md

 Follow the etcd service documentation and configure TLS encryption.
-Then, edit the etcd pod specification file /etc/kubernetes/manifests/etcd.yaml on the master node and set the below parameters.
+Then, edit the etcd daemon configuration file /etc/default/etcd on the master node and set the below variables.
---cert-file=</path/to/ca-file>
+ETCD_CERT_FILE=</path/to/ca-file>
---key-file=</path/to/key-file>
+ETCD_KEY_FILE=</path/to/key-file>

 #### Control 2.2

-Description: Ensure that the --client-cert-auth argument is set to true (Automated)
+Description: Ensure that the ETCD_CLIENT_CERT_AUTH variable is set to true (Automated)

 Audit:

 ```
-/bin/ps -ef | /bin/grep etcd | /bin/grep -v grep
+cat /proc/$(pidof /usr/bin/etcd)/environ
 ```

 Expected output: